cyber-veerjot/Cybersecurity-Portfolio-2026/Part1_Activities/Activities.md

 Even in the absence of online networks, strategies like document shredding and sealed mailboxes guarantee that personal information cannot be accessed, stolen, or exploited.
 Because not all privacy dangers originate from the internet, some come from people physically accessing equipment or data, offline privacy solutions are crucial.
 By limiting who can physically access personal information, these offline techniques collectively offer robust protection, proving that privacy is not just a digital issue but also necessitates the safe handling of physical objects.
 ### Evidence:
 All supporting evidence for this activity is stored in the folder of evidence.

+## Activity A11 - Discover 5 unique access control devices
+### Description:
+I investigated several access control systems utilized in both digital and physical settings for this exercise.
+Access control devices are made to limit access to only those who are authorized.
+These devices make sure that only authorized users may access or utilize a system, protecting buildings, rooms, data, and personal belongings.
+### Identified Access Control Devices:
+1. **Biometric Scanner**
+Smartphones, computers, and office access systems all use fingerprint scanners.
+Only if the fingerprint matches the biometric data that has been stored is access allowed.
+Strong security is provided by biometric access since fingerprints are distinct.
+2. **KeyPad Lock**
+These are found in offices, garages, homes, and gates and to unlock the door, a person must input the correct number code.
+3. **RFID Card Reader**
+Uses radio-frequency cards (e.g., student ID) to grant access and commonly use in the offices, appartments and universities.
+4. **Facial Recognition System**
+Identifies individuals based on facial features.
+5. **Mobile Access Control Systems**
+Smartphones are used by users of mobile access control systems to unlock doors.
+These systems enable communication between the access control device and the smartphone via Bluetooth, NFC, or Wi-Fi.
+### Analysis:
+By limiting access to areas and systems to only those who are authorized, these access control devices improve security.
+Different authentication techniques, such as biometrics, PIN numbers, RFID cards, or mobile credentials, are used by each device.
+This lowers the possibility of theft, misuse, and unauthorized access to personal or company property.
+Security is strengthened and made more difficult to get around by combining digital and physical access control techniques.
+### Evidence:
+The evidences includes the photos of these devices in the evidence folder.